ThalesGroup/chaos-engine/README.md

 ### Pausing Chaos

-The Chaos Engine can be paused and prevented from generating more attacks.
+The Chaos Engine can be paused and prevented from generating more experiment.
 This is useful if a major demonstration is in order and the usual risk associated with chaos is temporarily unacceptable.

 To pause and resume Chaos, use the following `admin-controller` REST endpoint.